Kehl: Gateway to Strasbourg

 The city of Strasbourg lies opposite Kehl over the river Rhine and the two share some municipal services.
 Kehl station is located near the Europabrücke (Europe Bridge), which can be crossed on foot to enter Strasbourg.
-Bus line 21 used to connect Kehl with the nearest tram stations in Strasbourg.
-A tram link to Strasbourg has since been completed, as part of the extension of Strasbourg tramway line D. It opened on April 28, 2017 to Kehl station, and was extended to Kehl town centre in November 2018.
+Bus line 21 used to connect Kehl with the nearest tram stations across the Rhine in Strasbourg, but Strasbourg tramway line D has since been extended to Kehl.
+It opened on April 28, 2017 to Kehl station, and to Kehl town centre in November 2018.